 Leaving Tehran behind, on our way to Kashan, we visit Ouyi underground city.
-Then continue to Kashan to visit Tabatabayi historical house, Borujerdiha/ Abbasian historical house, and Fin Persian garden*, a relaxing and visually impressive Persian garden with water channels all passing through a central pavilion.
+Then continue to Kashan to visit Tabatabayi, Borujerdiha or Abbasian historicalhouse, and Fin Persian garden*, a relaxing and visually impressive Persian garden with water channels all passing through a central pavilion.
 The Fin Garden has many stunning water features that are fed from a spring emerging from a slope behind the garden.
 And finally, we visit the Aghabozorg mosque.

 In the morning, we will leave Kashan to Isfahan.
 On our way to Isfahan, we will visit Madar Shah caravanserai.
 Then we move toward Isfahan, the capital of the Safavids.
 We visit Hasht Behesht*/ Chehelsotoun palace* and then Si-o-Se-pol and Khajoo historical bridges on the Zayanderoud.

 Isfahan is said to have the most beautiful bridges.
 Some nights people come under Khajoo and 33 pol Bridges and sing there.